Watch how we make our candles:

 We create our own unique blends of wax and fragrance to ensure a consistent aroma, superior burn quality and beautiful appearance.

 Our waxes are a combination of mineral and vegetable waxes.
 We blend these together to achieve a mix that gives superior performance, stability and reliability, and a fabulous scent throw.

 The wax used is of a 'food grade' quality (not that we we suggest eating it!), like the wax found on cheese, and does not contain any animal products.

-We apply a combination of artisan methods including Drawing, Pouring and Moulding so that each candle is made with a personal touch to ensure superior quality in style, fragrance and burn.
+We apply a combination of traditional and contemporary methods including Drawing, Pouring and Moulding so that each candle is made with a personal touch to ensure superior quality in style, fragrance and burn.

 Our first drawing machine was a great discovery, made by German engineers in the 1940's it is a triumph in efficient, traditional manufacturing.
 So much so, we sourced a local engineer to create a copy of this model so that we could have two running simultaneously.